brainfoolong/greaterfield/README.md

 * Core - Guide coming soon

 # How to install the development version of this extension?
-This is the default way for development with for this extension.
-It's super fast an agile, every change is instantly testable when you just reload the page.
+This is the default way for development for this extension.
+It's super fast and agile, every change is instantly testable when you just reload the page.
 * Clone the master repository to disk
 * Chrome
     * Open the Extensions window